rslewenstein/rslewenstein/README.md

 ### This is my GitHub! 🤗

 - ⭐ I'm Rafael.
-- 💻 I Work as a Dotnet Software developer (C#, VB, ASP) / Dotnet Core.
+- 💻 I am a Fullstack / Back-end developer, using dotnet / dotnet core.
 - 👨‍💻 I have 4 years of experience in .Net development.
 - 👨‍💻 I have 10 years of experience in IT.
-- 💻 I am a Fullstack / Back-end developer.
+- 👨‍💻 In my free time, I like to learn other technologies.
+- 🎮 I like games.

 # Statistics
 <center>